lucas-cegatti/hn_aggregator/README.md

 After installing both elixir and erlang run `mix deps.get` to fetch all dependencias and then start the app.

 To start the app locally simply run `iex -S mix phx.server` server will respond in port 4000.
-After that you can acess the to stories endpoint via: `http://localhost:4000/api/top_stories`
+After that you can acess the top stories endpoint via: `http://localhost:4000/api/top_stories`

 ## Building with docker

-To build the image run `docker build -t hn_aggregator .` when it finishes run it with `docker run -e SECRET_KEY_BASE=$SECRET_KEY_BASE hn_aggreator`, do not forget to set the `SECRET_KEY_BASE` env var.
+To build the image run `docker build -t hn_aggregator .` when it finishes run it with `docker run -e SECRET_KEY_BASE=$SECRET_KEY_BASE hn_aggregator`, do not forget to set the `SECRET_KEY_BASE` env var.